Davidzsy20/BlogApp/README.md

 # BlogApp

-A Personal blog app that have restful api functionality
+A Personal blog app that has restful api functionality.